ValdoAndrade/Premier-League-Tittle-Prediction-25-26/README.md

 1. Start with the README
    Read THE README to understand the project.

+2- See excel files to see team metrics used and match fixtures predicted.

-   2.Go to  see the Python script used to do the predictions.
+3.Go to  see the Python script used to do the predictions.

+4- Open Methododgy approach to understand my thought process and understand the technical side.

-   3. Review the findings
+5- Review the findings
    Check the Insights sections in this README for a summary of key observations.

+6- Open the visualisations document to see further visuals.